MathFlow: Enhancing the Perceptual Flow of MLLMs for Visual Mathematical Problems: Experiments

-\textbf{Ablation Studies.} Tab.~\ref{tab:ablation} presents the ablation analysis of MathFlow on the FlowVerse$^{\dagger}$ dataset, examining the contributions of different perception models for EI and RP, as well as the impact of varying inference models.
-The analysis demonstrates that when GPT-4V is used as the inference model, MathFlow consistently outperforms other configurations, achieving a high CoT-E score of 58.9\%.
-Furthermore, we found that substituting other SOTA LLMs as inference models yielded even higher performance, with MathFlow reaching its peak performance of 75.6\% when Deepseek-r1 serves as the inference model.
+\textbf{Ablation Analysis of EI and RP.} Tab.~\ref{tab:ablation} presents the ablation analysis of MathFlow on the FlowVerse$^{\dagger}$ dataset, examining the contributions of different perception models for EI and RP, as well as the impact of varying inference models.
+The analysis demonstrates that when GPT-4V is used as the inference model, MathFlow consistently outperforms other configurations .
+Furthermore, we found that substituting other state-of-the-art LLMs as inference models yielded even higher performance, with MathFlow$^{\star}_\text{DeepSeek-r1}$ reaching its peak performance.

+\textbf{Ablation Analysis of Perception Model.} We further compare more models trained with MathFlow as the perception model in Tab.~\ref{tab:ablationb7}, and the MathFlow-trained variant mPLUG-Doc$^{\star}$—in which the EI and RP perception modules share a common backbone but differ in inference model.
+In all cases, these models underperformed MathFlow-P-7B, underscoring the efficacy and robustness of the MathFlow pipeline.
 This remarkable effectiveness of MathFlow stems from its explicit separation of perception and inference, allowing for independent optimization of the perception model and resulting in more accurate visual feature extraction.
-By converting complex visual information into textual representations that are readily consumable by inference models, MathFlow significantly enhances the reasoning capabilities of various LLMs/MLLMs.
-Notably, we emphasize that MathFlow enables state-of-the-art LLMs to \textbf{solve visual mathematical problems without any additional training}, effectively extending their capabilities beyond pure language processing to visual mathematical reasoning.
+By converting complex visual information into textual representations that are readily Consumable by inference models, MathFlow significantly enhances the reasoning capabilities of various LLMs/MLLMs.

+Notably, we emphasize that MathFlow enables state-of-the-art LLMs to \textbf{solve visual mathematical problems without any additional training}, effectively extending their capabilities beyond pure language processing to visual mathematical reasoning. {\textit{Please refer to Appendix~\S\ref{supsec:mathflow} for more analysis.}}